LeeT27/learningVerilog/README.md

 **Key Features / Learning Outcomes**
 - Made and combined two 2-to-4 decoder modules, each producing a 4-bit output based on a 2-bit input
-  - The 8-bit output returns 0's in most digits, with a 1 at the position corresponding to the decimal value of the input
+  - The 8-bit output returns `0` in most digits, with a `1` at the position corresponding to the decimal value of the input
   - The first two input bits determine whether the output appears in the upper or lower 4 bits, using one decoder or the other
   - The last input bit, `in[2]`, toggles `EN`, which decides whether the upper or lower decoder is active
-  - If the upper decoder is enabled, four 0's are concatenated to the end; if the lower decoder is enabled, four 0's are concatenated to the beginning
+  - If the upper decoder is enabled, four `0`s are concatenated to the end; if the lower decoder is enabled, four `0`s are concatenated to the beginning
 - Learned to concatenate values in Verilog using `{<a>,<b>}`
-- Learned to select which decoder to activate with an enable toggle instead of a ternary operater leading to more organized code
+- Learned to select which decoder to activate with an enable toggle instead of a ternary operator leading to more organized code

 To do:
 ALU